Installing Web Client [Enterprise Edition & Ultimate Suite]

 •Click on Next button to go to the 'Confirm Installation' window.

-You have a choice of creating a new website or use an existing website created on this machine to host the Docsvault Web Application.
+During installation you will have a choice of creating a new website or use an existing website on that machine to host the Docsvault Web Application.
 In most cases you will be creating a new website.

 oCreate new website

 This is the domain or subdomain you will be using to access the Docsvault Web Application from the Internet.
 By default, Docsvault will use the local IP address of your machine as the hostname with a port number of 80.
 We recommend that you proceed with these values and change them later on from the IIS interface to specify your own domain name and to secure your web connections using an SSL certificate.

 If the Docsvault Server is installed on the same machine as well, the Docsvault Server Name will be filled in automatically with the value localhost.
 If you are installing this Web Application on a separate machine, fill in the hostname or IP address of the machine running the Docsvault Server.
 Click on next to complete the installation.